Light weight IPS (3ft USB cable)

 For locations, where Watchman can see multiple locator WiFis at similar signal strength, Watchman is designed to not "swing" (as it scans locator WiFis) unless signal strength varies more than 5db.
 There may still be the situations where an interference causes signals to vary more than 5db and that makes Watchman to "swing" (i.e. connect to another locator WiFi whereas it has not moved).
 If you observe the "swing" behavior, you now know why it is so.
 And, over time, you will be able to easily identify them.
 This is part of learning on your Watchman and how it is working with your locations.

 IPS Watchman power draw is very low (100mA or less).
-Though it helps run IPS Watchman for long (~2 months on a 100,000mAh power bank), the regular (low cost) power banks will not work with it.
+Though it helps run IPS Watchman for long, the regular (low cost) power banks will not work with it.
 The regular power banks shut off (automatically) when draw is too low (as is the case with IPS Watchman).
 Here are your options:

 Feel free to contact us (email@example.com) for additional questions.